 If any non-AP EHT STA is addressed in an MU-RTS Trigger frame from an EHT AP and any of the following conditions is met, the User Info field addressed to an EHT STA in the MU-RTS Trigger frame is an EHT variant User Info field:

 — The bandwidth of the PPDU carrying the MU-RTS Trigger frame is 320 MHz.

 — The PPDU carrying the MU-RTS Trigger frame is punctured.

-Otherwise, (#11499)the EHT AP decides whether the User Info field in the MU-RTS Trigger frame is an HE variant User Info field or an EHT variant User Info field.
+Otherwise, (#11499)the User Info field might be an HE variant User Info field.